defaults/algorithms/README.md

 # algorithms
-Pseudo code and implementation of algorithms and data structures in python and Javascript(for now!)
+Pseudo code and implementation of algorithms and data structures in python and Javascript.